nielsgl/colbert-server/README.md

 - Requires Python 3.13+ (or adjust the `pyproject.toml` requirement to match your interpreter).
 - Run `colbert-server --help` or `colbert-server serve --help` to inspect available options.
 - The dataset helpers live under `colbert_server/data.py`; server configuration sits in `colbert_server/server.py`.
-- GitHub Actions runs lint/tests on every push; see `.github/workflows/ci.yml` for details.
+- GitHub Actions runs lint/tests on every push across Ubuntu, macOS, and Windows; see `.github/workflows/ci.yml` for details.
 - Publishing uses the `.github/workflows/publish.yml` workflow.
 Once your PyPI/TestPyPI trusted publishers are set up, bump the version in `pyproject.toml`, create a `vX.Y.Z` tag, and push it to trigger the release.
 - The CLI pings PyPI at most once per day and nudges you if a newer version exists.
 Set `COLBERT_SERVER_DISABLE_UPDATE_CHECK=1` to disable this behaviour.